Gromov-Witten invariants in complex and Morava-local $K$-theories

 \begin{remark} In Lemma \ref{lem:subcategory} one could alternatively replace $X$ by $X\times \frak{g}$, where $\frak{g}$ carries the adjoint action.
 Under the hypothesis that the $G$-action on $X$ has finite stabilisers this is also the vector bundle over $X$ given by the tangent spaces to the orbits.
 The resulting transverse complex $G$-structures define equivalent global charts by passing to a neighbourhood of $e\in G$ and appealing to germ equivalence. \end{remark}

-In line with Lemma \ref{lem:subcategory}, we will freely talk about $G$-equivariant `divisors' on transverse complex manifolds and on the associated global charts; such a divisor has an associated $G$-equivariant complex line bundle.
+In line with Lemma \ref{lem:subcategory}, we will freely talk about $G$-equivariant `divisors' on transverse complex (or transverse almost complex) manifolds and on the associated global charts; such a divisor has an associated $G$-equivariant complex line bundle.